m2osw/snapwebsites/README.md

 ## snapwatchdog

-The `snapwatchdog` service runs in the background of all your computer and gathers statistic data one a minute.
+The `snapwatchdog` service runs in the background of all your servers and gathers statistic data every minute.

 It will also verify that your computer is healthy by making sure that certain tools are running or not running.

 For example, a computer could be down because `snapserver` did not start.
-If you label the computer properly then `snapwatchdog` knows what to expect on that system.
-If something is missing or something is there when it shouldn't be, the the watchdog sends the administrators a notification via email.
+If you setup the computer properly then `snapwatchdog` knows what to expect on that system.
+If something is missing or something is there when it shouldn't be, then the watchdog sends the administrators a notification via email.

 The tool is a service.
 Once a minute it wakes up and creates a child.
 The child loads the `snapwatchdog` plugins which allow for various checks to be run.
 One of the plugins actually runs shell scripts that other projects install.
+Plugins can also be offered by other projects (except the snapmanager project which is a snapwatchdog dependency.)

 For example, the `snapfirewall` has a script to check whether the `fail2ban-client` python script is running.
 Once in a while it wakes up and does part of its work and then gets stuck using 100% of the CPU.
-If that process is detected running  for 3 minutes or more, then we send an email.
+If that process is detected running for 3 minutes or more, then the script generates an error which is then converted to an email.

+The Snap!
+Watchdog also detects high memory usage, high CPU usage, and high disk usage.
+Again, problems discovered get emailed to the cluster administrator.

 ## snapdb

 The `snapdb` utility is used to check out the database from the command line.
 It is also capable of modifying it (drop a value, drop a row, add a new value, update an existing value.)

 This is particularly useful in our scripts.
 As a developer, I also often use it.
 The problem with `cqlsh` is that it can't handle blobs properly.
-We save all our data as blobs because that way we did avoid all sorts of conversions (when we used thrift).
+We save all our data as blobs because that way we did avoid all sorts of data conversions (when we used thrift).
 Now that we are using CQL, this is not so true anymore, unfortunately.

 ## snaplayout